-A University Student Opinion of Instruction Survey (Online) must be taken by any student before they receive their final grades for a class.
-The USOIS is a general survey that is given to students to evaluate a variety of factors in a course.
-USOIS allows students to confidentially rate their learning experience, encouraging feedback about their courses and instructors.
+A Student Opinion of Instruction Survey (Online) must be taken by any student before he/she receives the final grade for a class.
+The SOIS is a general survey that is given to students to evaluate a variety of factors in a course.
+SOIS allows students to confidentially rate their learning experience, encouraging feedback about their courses and instructors.
 Reports of survey results are provided to faculty and administrators after grades are submitted.
-Student ratings are very important in helping instructors improve their teaching and in helping the University evaluate courses and faculty.
-The same USOIS is given to all students - It is an institute-wide survey.
+Student ratings are especially important in helping instructors improve their teaching and in helping the NISET evaluate courses and faculty.
+The same SOIS is given to all students - It is an institute-wide survey.

 The end-of-course student survey (EOCSS) is another survey given to students.
 This survey is based solely on the learning objectives contained in the course syllabus.
 The purpose of the EOCSS is to measure whether a student believes that he/she met the learning objectives as required in the course syllabus.
-Each professor writes their own EOCSS.
+Each professor writes their own EOCSS with approval by the Chief Academic Officer.